Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 - *Short Description*
     Enter a short description to the store.

+- *TSS connection*
+    Click the drop-down list and select the required TSS connection.

 - [SAVE]
     Click this button to save any changes.

 **Store Manager**

 - [Add]
     Click this button to add a store manager to the store.
-The *Store Managers* window is displayed.
+The *Create pay desk* window is displayed, see [Store managers](#store-managers).

 - *First Name*
     First name of the store manager.